IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/magic-mushroom.png" className="features-icon" /> The Entire Isaac API, Strongly Typed

 - Code fearlessly without having to worry about the format of the API call or whether using it incorrectly will crash the game.
+- The compiler catches every possible type error, making refactoring your code easier than you ever imagined that it could be.

 ### <img src="/img/items/marked.png" className="features-icon" /> Mouseover Documentation